mikota/q2pro/doc/action.md

 ### New Say Variables
 TNG offers several new variables clients can use in their text:
 - `%K` - shows the nickname of the person you killed last.
-- `%P` - shows the nickname of the person you damanged last.
+- `%P` - shows the nickname of the person you damaged last.
 - `%D` - shows the location where you hit your enemy last.
 This can either be head, chest, stomach, legs, kevlar vest or kevlar helmet.
 - `%L` - shows the location where you are at that moment. (if the map has a location file)
 - `%S` - shows the location where you are looking at. (if the map has a location file)